rockysx27/AirlineTycoon/README.md

 Statistics screen:
 * Showing far more categories where money was spent
+   * For example income from freight jobs, total tons transported, money spent on planes, sabotage or stocks and money gained from interest, credit or stocks
 * Accurate summation of money spent
    * Fixed many bugs where especially money earned / spent by competitor would not show up in balance
 * Whether or not values are shown depends on skill of financial advisor (for your airline) or skill of spy (regarding competitors)
 * Unlimited statistics: Store statistics data for each day since beginning of the game
 * Fix rendering of graph when zooming out
 * Fix display of mission target
-* Added more categories to statistics: Number of freight jobs, total tons transported and income from freight jobs

 Information menu:
 * Much more information on balance sheet depending on skill of your financial advisor